Native American Program (11.801)

 Renewals

-NAP awards are made for a period of 3 years with funding provided on an annual basis at the discretion of MBDA and the Department of Commerce.
+NABEC awards are typically made for a period of 3 years with funding provided on an annual basis at the discretion of MBDA and the Department of Commerce.
 Performance evaluations will be conducted, and funding levels will be established for each of three budget periods.
-The NAP recipient will receive continued funding after the initial competitive year at the discretion of MBDA based upon the availability of funds, the recipients performance, and agency priorities.
+The NABEC recipient will receive continued funding after the initial competitive year at the discretion of MBDA based upon the availability of funds, the NABDC's performance, and agency priorities.
+The current cycle (2004 - 2006) of projects will terminate on December 31, 2006.
+The next formal competition is tentatively scheduled for the Summer of 2006 with new awards beginning in January 2007.

 Formula and Matching Requirements